openmindculture/kleiderordnung-berlin/README.md

 Local development: http://localhost:1234/
 Backend: http://localhost:1234/wp-admin (default credentials: admin:secret).
 Make sure to that the theme KleiderOrdnung got activated or activate it manually after installation.

+Features:
+- accessible: WCAG 2.0 compliant, tab-navigateable, high contrast
+- animated using subtle micro-animations and scrolling effects
+- beautiful: web design based on the visual corporate identity
+- classic: hybrid theme with custom post types, custom fields, and block editor support
+- documented: README for developers and an additional manual for website owners
+- editable: content, images, and translations can be edited by the site owner
+- international: localized by a professional translator and proofreader
+- minimal: all important content at a glance on one landing page
+- portable: theme, plugins, and content can be moved from server to server
+- printable: distinct style sheet to ensure print / PDF layout
+- quick: cacheable and without loading unnecessary data
+- responsive: designed and tested to work on any device and browser
+- semantic: meaningful markup to ensure technical search engine optimization
+- tested: automated and manual frontend tests plus static code analysis
+- versioned: open source development on GitHub

 ![KleiderOrdnung theme screenshot](src/screenshot.png)